 A loose, faulty, or missing gas cap sends an error message to the car’s computer.
 The check engine light comes on due to the report of a leak in the vapour recovery system, which is part of your car’s emissions.

-By making sure that your gas cap is tight, or replacing it with a new one, you can easily fix the problem.
+Check to make sure your gas cap is tight as this could easily fix the problem.
 It may take some time before the system recognizes that there is no more vapour leak, but your engine light will eventually turn off.

 Reason 2 – Spark Plugs and Wires